wds4/tribal-tapestry/experiment/worksheet.md

 ## Extra Credit: Part 2

-*Name the Five Rules of the Tribal Mode.*
+If the above is completed successfully, the Examiner may prompt: *Name the Five Rules of the Tribal Mode.*

 - [ ] The tribal narrative fiction typically incorporates the following threads:
   - [ ] First Rule: ______